-Corn meal is one of the most important parts of hoe cakes.
-This gives your cakes taste and nutritional value.
-So, make sure to include this ingredient.
+Cornmeal is one of the most important parts of hoe cakes, but you can also use flour.
+Cornmeal gives your cakes taste and nutritional value, though.
+So, make sure to give preference to this ingredient.

 3. Mix Ingredients

-Use your spatula to stir your batter until the corn meal, hard bread, and grease mix well.
+Now, use your spatula to stir your batter until the cornmeal, hard bread, and grease mix well.

 4. Add Water

-Prepare a 1/3 cup of water, and pour it into your batter.
-If you feel that’s too dry, add a few tablespoons more.
+Next, prepare a 1/3 cup of water, and pour it into your batter.
+If you feel that it’s too dry, you can add a few more tablespoons.